RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab07/README.md

-# Lab 3
+# Lab 7

-## Fuse Online
+## Fuse Online & Three Scale Smart Discovery Bonus Lab

 * Duration: 20 mins
 * Audience: Developers and Architects

 ## Overview

-When it comes to quick API development, you need both the integration experts as well as application developers to easily develop, deploy the APIs.
-Here is how to create a simple API with Fuse online.
+When it comes to quick API development, you need both the integration experts as well as application developers to easily develop and deploy the APIs.
+This lab demonstrates how to implement a simple API with Fuse Online.
+Instead of using APICurio to create the API contract, we use Apicurito (an embedded version of Apicurio) to define our contract directly in Fuse Online.
+We then implement our API with Fuse, then manage and secure it using 3scale.
+This flow gives us an easy end-to-end walkthrough of defining, implementing, managing and securing an API.

 ### Why Red Hat?